ReZeroE/Honkai-Star-Rail/README.md

 ### Key Features:

+- **(NEW) Volume Control**
+   - Auto-Mute: Automatically mute the game when it's not in focus and unmute it when it regains focus.
+   - Volume Control: Set the game's individual application volume from the CLI.

 - **Game Launch Control**
    - Start/Stop the game application directory from the terminal (skips launcher).
    - Schedule the game to start/stop at any given time (i.e. 10:30AM).